bcharleson/n8n-nodes-instantly/README.md

 # n8n-nodes-instantly

 This is an n8n community node for integrating with the [Instantly](https://instantly.ai) API.
-It allows you to create, retrieve, and manage your Instantly resources directly from n8n workflows.
+It provides comprehensive integration with **automated webhook management**, allowing you to create, retrieve, and manage your Instantly resources directly from n8n workflows.

+## ✨ Key Features

+- 🚀 **Automated Webhook Management**: Webhooks are automatically created and deleted via API
+- 📧 **Complete API Coverage**: Support for all major Instantly API v2 endpoints
+- 🎯 **17 Event Types**: Monitor email sends, opens, replies, bounces, and more
+- 🔒 **Secure Authentication**: Bearer token authentication with credential management
+- ⚡ **Zero Manual Setup**: No need to configure webhooks in Instantly dashboard

 ## Installation